-- Students will understand how to use changing technologies and their expertise in their field to
+- Students will understand how to use changing and emerging technologies to creatively solve problems

-- Undergraduate category: Student must complete 4 courses with a minimum GPA of 2.5 and a minimum grade of C– in each course.
+- Student must complete 4 courses with a minimum GPA of 2.5 and a minimum grade of C– in each course.

 - Student is required to take INT 125: Experiential Programs Innovation Central, which serves as a core component of the certificate.